Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Abstract

 \section{Abstract}

-Phenomenological models of cosmic-ray (CR) transport in the Milky Way (MW) can reproduce a wide range of observations assuming that CRs scatter off of a roughly Kolmogorov spectrum of turbulent magnetic field fluctuations.
-We study the extent to which such phenomenological models can be reconciled with current microphysical theories of CR transport, specifically self-confinement due to the streaming instability and/or extrinsic turbulence due to a cascade of fast modes.
-We show that on their own neither theory is compatible with observations.
-However, CR transport depends sensitively on local plasma conditions, which vary dramatically throughout the multi-phase interstellar medium (ISM) of galaxies.
-As a result, CR transport may be diffusive due to turbulence in some regions and streaming due to self-confinement in other parts of the galaxy.
-We show that a multi-phase combination of scattering by self-excited waves and a weak fast-mode cascade can in principle reproduce the main trends in the proton spectrum and the boron-to-carbon ratio (B/C).
-In this interpretation, the agreement between MW CR observables and phenomenological Kolmogorov-cascade scattering is partially a coincidence.
-Our multi-phase model requires some fine-tuning of plasma conditions in the regions that dominate CR transport and relies on the still-uncertain nature of the MHD fast-mode cascade.
-The alternative possibility is that there is a significant theoretical gap in our understanding of MHD turbulence.
-We conclude by discussing a few topics at the frontier of MHD turbulence theory that bear on this (possible) gap and that may be relevant for CR scattering.
+Phenomenological models of cosmic-ray (CR) transport in the Milky Way (MW) can reproduce a wide range of observations assuming that CRs scatter off of magnetic-field fluctuations with spectrum $\propto k^{-\delta}$ and $\delta \sim [1.4,1.67]$.
+We study the extent to which such models can be reconciled with current microphysical theories of CR transport, specifically self-confinement due to the streaming instability and/or extrinsic turbulence due to a cascade of MHD fast modes.
+We first review why it is that on their own neither theory is compatible with observations.
+We then highlight that CR transport is a strong function of local plasma conditions in the multi-phase interstellar medium (ISM), and may be diffusive due to turbulence in some regions and streaming due to self-confinement in others.
+A multi-phase combination of scattering mechanisms can in principle reproduce the main trends in the proton spectrum and the boron-to-carbon ratio (B/C).
+However, models with a combination of scattering by self-excited waves and fast-mode turbulence require significant fine-tuning due to fast-mode damping, unlike phenomenological models that assume undamped Kolmogorov turbulence.
+The assumption that fast modes follow a weak cascade is also not well justified theoretically, as the weak cascade is suppressed by wave steepening and weak-shock dissipation even in subsonic turbulence.
+These issues suggest that there may be a significant theoretical gap in our understanding of MHD turbulence.
+We discuss a few topics at the frontier of MHD turbulence theory that bear on this (possible) gap and that may be relevant for CR scattering.